deepsense-ai/seahorse/docs/server_mode.md

 This will start containers with Seahorse in the background.

-Seahorse provides multi user support, useful in server mode.
-Multi user allows creating workflows protected from modifications by other users.
-You can either use default authorization service or connect to your authorization service (LDAP, Google, etc.).
+Seahorse provides multi-user capability, useful in server mode.
+Multi-user allows creating workflows protected from modifications by other users.
+Seahorse Standalone limits the number of users to one.
+Seahorse Enterprise allows more than one user.

-Default authorization service offers registration page to create new account by sending an activation email.
+Authorization service offers registration page to create a new account confirmed by sending an activation email.
 You have to log on to an account before using Seahorse.

-To enable the internal authorization service, the `docker-compose.yml` file should be modified as described below.
+To enable the authorization service, the `docker-compose.yml` file should be modified as described below.

 <div class="flex-adaptable-row-container">
 <div class="flex-adaptable-column-container">